GioKvirika/MovieManagementApp/README.md

-**Description**
+# Description

 CRUD web application for movie management.
 Allows you to add, edit, delete and search for movies.

-This application was mainly created for learning purposes, and is also shared with that goal in mind.
-I hope people who have recently started in Web development, and also in Node.js in particular, will find analyzing source code of this project useful.
+I wrote this application mainly for learning purposes for myself.
+Now I am sharing this project with same goal in mind - however for others.
+I hope this project will be interesting for those who are interested how to create such type of application using the same technology stack.

 The code is documented to a certain extent, which I hope will further aid those who are interested to see how the project was implemented.

-**Some Screenshots**
+It is assumed that the reader has at least some basic familiarity with the technologies used in this project in order to fully benefit from reading it.

+# Some Screenshots

 This is how the main page looks like:
 ![Main](https://github.com/giorgim/MovieManagementApp/blob/master/img/main.png)